-If you are here, then you probably love cannabis as much as we do.
-Between the excitement of picking from thousands of unique strains and the anticipation of the individual high, marijuana can be a wonderful thing.
-And not to mention its medicinal advantages.
-However, similarly to smoking a cigarette or cigar, smoking marijuana can lead to a sore and irritated throat.
-This makes smoking significantly LESS enjoyable.
+If you’ve made your way to this article, you probably love cannabis as much as we do.
+From the excitement of browsing thousands of unique strains and the anticipation of each strain’s unique high, marijuana is simply a wonderful thing.
+However, similar to smoking a cigarette or cigar, smoking marijuana often leads to a sore and irritated throat.
+This makes smoking significantly less enjoyable.

-Although it is easy enough in most cases to smoke through a sore throat, nobody wants their experience ruined by such irritations, do they?
-So, to help, we have come up with six solutions so that the next time you’re faced with a raspy voice, a frustrating cough, or a dry, sore throat – you will know what to do!
+Although it is easy enough in most cases to smoke through a sore throat, nobody wants their experience ruined by such irritations.
+To help, we’ve come up with six solutions to help get rid of a sore throat from smoking cannabis.
+The next time you’re faced with a raspy voice, a frustrating cough, or a dry, sore throat after a good sesh – you’ll know what to do!